-I received my Ph.D. from The Air Force Institute of Technology under a Dayton Area Graduate Studies Institute (DAGSI) scholarship.
-My declared area of specialty was Digital Signal Processing Computer Architectures, in which I studied the hardware (VLSI)implementations of signal processing algorithms.
+I earned my Ph.D. from The Air Force Institute of Technology under a Dayton Area Graduate Studies Institute (DAGSI) scholarship.
+My area of specialty was Digital Signal Processing Computer Architectures, in which I studied the hardware (VLSI)implementations of signal processing algorithms.
 My dissertation, "Approximation and Optimization of an Auditory Model for Realization in VLSI Hardware" sought to design an applications specific integrated circuit which would directly implement the DSP algorithms used in The Auditory Image Model.

-I received a BS in Engineering (BSE) with the Electrical Option from Wright State University Dayton, Ohio in 1988.
-I have returned to WSU each of the last five summers to teach a course in the VHSIC Hardware Description Language (VHDL).
+I earned a BS in Engineering (BSE) with the Electrical Option from Wright State University Dayton, Ohio in 1988.

 Courses I have been known to teach:

 For those who ventured this far into my page, below is my portrait picture that appeared on my first web page that appeared in 1995.